 How do I know the right amount of post processing magic for my photos?
 What parameters should I adjust to fine tune my images?

 How much time you need to spend in post will depend upon the choices you make in the field.
 Earlier in this article, we discussed my decision to use a 1-stop soft GND photography filter to achieve a near-perfect in camera exposure.
-By darkening the highlight areas of my image, a GND filter allowed me to choose a camera exposure that could capture more shadow details, thereby minimizing the noise in the darkest areas in my landscape photo.
+By darkening the highlight areas of my image, a GND filter allowed me to choose a camera exposure that could capture more shadow details.
+Thereby, it minimized the noise in the darkest areas in my landscape photo.

-The key to my post-processing workflow is to analyze what adjustments are needed using histograms.
-For this particular shot, I needed to restore contrast in the washed-out highlights and also brighten up the shadow details in the mountains.
+Using histograms to analyze what adjustments are needed is the key to my post-processing workflow.
+For this particular shot, I needed to restore contrast in the washed-out highlights.
+Also, I needed to brighten up the shadow details in the mountains.
 The mountains had been darkened as a result of using a soft GND filter.

 My first step was to restore the details in the highlights.
-To do this, I used a simple brush tool built into the Adobe Camera Raw converter panel to apply my chosen exposure adjustments only to the highlight areas of the image.
+To do this, I used a simple brush tool built into the Adobe Camera Raw converter panel.
+This allows me to apply my chosen exposure adjustments only to the highlight areas of the image.

 As you can see, this tool allowed me to reduce the highlights in my image by 1.2 stops and restore the washed-out details.
 I then turned my attention to the shadow areas in the mountains.

-The final product you see below was created by applying a minor s-curve adjustment that helped me to boost contrast and color saturation throughout the image.
+The final product you see below was created by applying a minor s-curve adjustment.
+The adjustment helped me to boost contrast and color saturation throughout the image.
 You can find this adjustment under the tone curve tab found in Adobe Camera RAW or Lightroom.

 By getting an ideal exposure in the field, I was able to streamline my workflow and drastically reduce my time in post-processing.
 To learn more about the processing techniques I used, check out Anne Mckinnell’s Practical Lightroom Tutorials.
 This robust tutorial uses the same case studies from our Creating Impact Course to walk you through nearly every aspect of ACR in order to show you how you can easily and beautifully edit your own RAW photos.